EkaterinaTerentyeva/EkaterinaTerentyeva/README.md

 - 👋 Hi, I’m @EkaterinaTerentyeva
 - 👀 I’m interested in data analyst job or participation in some project
-- 🌱 I’m currently learning data analysis with Yandex.Practicum
+- 🌱 I have completed 1-year courses Data Analyst with Yandex.Practicum
 - 📫 How to reach me whatsapp +33766837714

 <!---